-Even with brooding skies overhead, you can’t not feel special as you wind your way down from the road, flanked by conifers and rose gardens.
+Even with brooding skies overhead, you feel a tad special as you wind your way down from the road, flanked by conifers and rose gardens.
 It feels and looks like something out of a French film about illicit weekend dalliances.

 Recently given a little makeover the expansive rooms and suites are resplendent in new soft furnishings that turn up the glam.
-Although there are still some indicators that Lindenderry began life as more of a conference facility than boutique hotel, the property ticks all the luxury boxes: free and reliable Wi-Fi, spa baths, fire places in the balcony suites and big flat screen TV’s.
+Although there are still some signs that Lindenderry began life as more of a conference facility than a boutique hotel, the property ticks all the luxury boxes: free and reliable Wi-Fi, spa baths, fireplaces in the balcony suites and big flat-screen TV’s.
 This is the place to take a deep breath and definitely smell the roses.

 Linden Tree restaurant overlooks the conifers, vines, roses and pathways of the estate.
-For as a youthful as he looks, Executive Chef Michael Greenlaw has quite the CV: Melbourne’s Crown and Vue de Monde to Bibendum in London and Gilt at New York’s Place Hotel.
+The youthful Executive Chef Michael Greenlaw has quite the CV: Melbourne’s Crown and Vue de Monde to Bibendum in London and Gilt at New York’s Place Hotel.
 He also is the current winner of the Copper Skillet – an award where chefs from around the world are faced with mystery box challenges and more to determine the global winner.

 He has selected for us a six-course degustation with matched wines that diverges a little from the a la carte offerings.
-We sipped a fine Lindendrry Pinot Noir sparkling with an exquisite line caught Kingfish ceviche with white soy, beach bananas, sweet and nutty radish linguine was fragrant of the ocean and garnished with ice plant and shiso.
+We sipped a fine Lindendrry Pinot Noir sparkling with an exquisite line-caught Kingfish ceviche with white soy, beach bananas and sweet and nutty radish linguine was fragrant of the ocean and garnished with ice plant and shiso.

 Petals of South Australian venison Carpaccio were next.
-Partnered with preserved black berries, toasted hazelnuts, bull’s blood leaf and a lightly fragrant Lindenderry pinot noir sauce, the plate looked quite dramatic and autumnal but tasted as light as Spring.
-For a little crunchy flourish, the pork crackle was clever.
+Partnered with preserved blackberries, toasted hazelnuts, bull’s blood leaf and a lightly fragrant Lindenderry pinot noir sauce, the plate looked quite dramatic and autumnal but tasted as light as Spring.
+For a little crunchy flourish, the pork crackle was genius.

-Rosé proved perfect with a deceptively simple, multi-coloured heritage tomato salad – relying on exceptional produce not ‘cheffiness’ to do the heavy lifting.
-The Harts Farm olives, Main Ridge goat’s curd olive dust and assorted basil were a top-notch support.
-Then there was Port Phillip snapper in the most delectable Provencal inspired salmon roe and chorizo sauce with wild fennel, sorrel and earthy jamon.
+Rosé proved perfect with a deceptively simple, multi-coloured heritage tomato salad – relying on exceptional produce, not ‘cheffiness’ to do the heavy lifting.
+The Harts Farm olives, Main Ridge goat’s curd olive dust and assorted basil were top-notch support.
+Then there was Port Phillip snapper in the most delectable Provencal-inspired salmon roe and chorizo sauce with wild fennel, sorrel and earthy Jamon.
 If only to eat fish this delicious on a regular basis.

 The luscious smoked John Dee scotch fillet stood up well to kale, charred shallots and a wonderful pickled beetroot puree.
 The degustation had been paced and portioned so perfectly we looked forward to dessert.
 Chocolate is not my usual choice, but this was no ordinary chocolate finisher.
 What looked like a Kit Kat of soft milk chocolate, was surrounded with crumbs of dark chocolate, yogurt sponge crumbs, candied almonds, orange gel and the custardiest orange and brandy ice cream.